patowen/hypermine/docs/world_generation.md

 # World generation
 World generation in Hypermine is constrained the following principles:
-* The generated contents of each chunk must depend only on the parameters of the world generation algorithm, not on gameplay.
+* Consistency: The contents of a chunk when it is first visited should be determined only by the chunk's location and the world generation parameters, which never change within a world.
-* Everything must be generated in its settled state to ensure that unmodified terrain does not need to be stored on disk, and to help with immersion.
-* World generation should be as isotropic as reasonably possible, so that it is not obvious which direction leads to the origin.
+* Isotropy: World generation should be as isotropic as reasonably possible, so that it is not obvious which direction leads to the origin.

 These constraints help inspire the details of the world generation algorithm, which are explained further in the sections below.

 ## Noise
-Every procedural world generation algorithm needs to start with some way of generating noise.
-This noise is useful for determining properties like temperature and rainfall (which affects what material the ground is made of), and it is also used in determining the shape of the terrain.
-While Perlin noise is often used as a standard approach, it is not clear how it would be adapted to a large hyperbolic world.
-Instead, Hypermine uses a different approach specifically designed for a hyperbolic tiling, inspired by Hyperrogue.
+Hypermine relies on a random noise function for multiple purposes, such as the deciding the shape of the terrain and what material the ground should be.
+Because of this, to understand Hypermine's world generation, it's important to understand the noise function it uses.

+Hyperbolic space has a unique challenge compared to Euclidean space: Common approaches to generating good-looking terrain, such as fractal noise, rely on using grids of multiple different scales, while in hyperbolic space, grids cannot be arbitrarily scaled.
+This would cause terrain features to have a limited size if generated this way.
+To avoid this limitation, Hypermine uses a different approach specifically designed for a hyperbolic tiling, inspired by Hyperrogue, which is described in the following section.

 ### Coarse noise function output
 The first step is to form a coarse approximation of the noise function, deciding on one value for each node.
 To do this, we take advantage of the tiling itself.
 For a 2D analogy, the pentagonal tiling of the hyperbolic plane can be thought of as a set of lines dividing the hyperbolic plane instead of individual pentagons.